 The first step was to create a GitHub repository and decide on a license to use.
 We decided to use an open source license so that the plugin could be used be anyone for any means they like.
 The MIT license is a permissive license and is the most used open source license on GitHub by far.
 It was an easy choice.

 Build the project

 Following that was actually creating the plugin.
 We found that the best way to learn how to create plugins was to not only have a read of the documentation, but to also study existing plugins.
 We set up the base structure of a plugin and then had to work out how we can get the information we want to display.
 Luckily, Uptime Robot has an API which we could use, and an npm package which made things even easier.
-We used the API to get a list of our websites and display them on our dashboard widget.
+We used the An API is an Application Programming Interface.
+APIs are used to allow systems to retrieve data from other systems.
+It... to get a list of our websites and display them on our dashboard widget.

 Once we got the initial functionality working, the next step was to create a README.md file.
 This file is displayed on the main page of the GitHub project site and is used to explain what your project is and how to use it.
 It can make the difference between other people using your project or not.

 The final step is to publish the package for others to use.
 We published it to npm.